How Functional Limitations Affect Your Disability Claim

 Non-Exertional Limitations in Your RFC

-Restrictions in your RFC that aren't about how much weight you can lift or how long you can be on your feet—but still affect the types of jobs you can perform—are called non-exertional limitations.
+Restrictions that aren't about how much weight you can lift or how long you can be on your feet—but still affect the types of jobs you can perform—are called non-exertional limitations.
 Non-exertional limitations include the following:

 • Manipulative limitations restrict how often you can use your arms, hands, and fingers to reach, grab, and move objects.
 Conditions such as carpal tunnel syndrome and shoulder impingement are likely to cause manipulative limitations.